COVID-19 Privacy Notice

 We will use your information lawfully, as explained below:

 - Consent – We need your consent in order to collect your name and contact telephone number and share this with NHS Test and Trace if requested.
-You will give us your consent by providing your details in the List/Form.
+You will give us your consent by providing your details in the Test & Trace Consent Form.

 - Explicit consent – We need your explicit written consent to collect your data on the basis that you may have revealed a religious belief by using our church building/s.
-You will give us your explicit consent by completing the List/Form.
+You will give us your explicit consent by completing the Test & Trace Consent Form.

 You can withdraw your consent at any time after giving your details by letting us know you no longer want us to keep or share your personal data for this purpose, however, once we have given your details to Test and Trace we will no longer be able to prevent processing.
 To contact us, please see our contact details at 7. below.